XAI-TAMU/XAI-TAMU.github.io/index.md

   Quantitative Evaluation of Machine Learning Explanations: A Human-Grounded Benchmark

   *ACM International Conference on Intelligent User Interfaces (ACM IUI), 2021*

+- **Framework for XAI Design and Evaluation** [[resource link]](https://github.com/SinaMohseni/Awesome-XAI-Evaluation)

+  A Multidisciplinary Survey and Framework for Design and Evaluation of Explainable AI Systems

+  *ACM Transactions on Interactive Intelligent Systems, 2020*

 ## Algorithms